DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Combine Data into One Column
   - Extract Tables from PDFs
 - Prepare for Clean Up quiz, to be taken during any 2-hour period before Mon 20 Feb 9pm on [Moodle](https://moodle.trincoll.edu)
+- Up to 3 students may sign up to accompany community partner Sarah McCoy on Trash Photo Mission on Tuesday 21 Feb, departing in her car from Mather Circle 12:15pm and returning to campus before our class.
+In exchange for writing detailed captions for Sarah's photos, these students will be exempted from Quiz 4: Make Meaningful Comparisons.

 ### Thu 16 Feb
 - Assign Build 2: Clean Crash Data and Trash Data, due Tues 21 Feb 12 noon, worth 5 points.